Kaiziferr/multiple_models_learning/README.md

 # Multiple Models
-This repository contains different strategies for using multiple models.
+This repository contains different strategies for using multiple models, such as Hard Voting, Soft Voting, Voting for Regression, OneVsRest, OneVsOne... .

 ## Voting
 The weighted ensemble approach averages the predictions of several models, adjusting their contribution based on their performance through voting.